shaz-sk/customer-service/README.md

 10. Need to add more Unit test
 11. Validated get request based on authenticated user

-#What could have been done better?
+# What could have been done better?
 1. Couldnt implement security for PUT request due to lack of time
 2. Add pagination for retrieving all customer data
 3. Add Tracing, profile specific logging for prod and easy log access for support
 4. Add more unit testing.
 Please refer PhoneValidatorTest, PhoneServiceTest as a sample
-5. externalised error messages
+5. Externalised error messages
-6. integration testing
+6. Integration testing
 7. Linting